Install this application on your home screen for quick and easy access when you’re on the go.

 Joint Sessions of Workshops

 The annual Stein Rokkan Prize for Comparative Social Science Research is presented by the International Science Council (ISC), the University of Bergen and the ECPR.
 Thanks to the generosity of the University of Bergen, it now carries a prize fund of €5,000.

 The prize is open to works in comparative studies from all social science disciplines.
 It is given to a submission deemed by the Jury to be a substantial and original contribution in comparative social science research.

-Nominations for the 2023 Stein Rokkan Prize are now open
+Nominations for the 2024 Stein Rokkan Prize are open.

 Stein Rokkan was a pioneer of comparative political and social science research, renowned, among other things, for his groundbreaking work on the nation state and democracy.